pablolegeren/Data-Collection-Techniques/README.md

   - Building an entire pipeline and output to Power BI service.

 Build an entire pipeline combining 2 different sources and output to Power BI service.
-Two tables have been used, table A from INE and table B from the EU with data on divorce in recent years.
+Two tables have been used, table A from INE and table B from the EU with recent divorce data.
 They have been combined and connected with Power BI to export the data.
-Finally, the process has been automated so that these data are automatically downloaded locally.
+Finally, the process has been automated using a scheduler so that this data is automatically downloaded locally.

 Feel free to explore the code and project details within this repository for a deeper understanding of the data collection techniques used in this project.